jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Tenable-Threat-Landscape-Retrospective-2021.md

 like blood samples, as well as taking control of the paths to redirect a carrier to another path.
 In a real-world scenario, one could imagine the disastrous effects an attack like this would have for patients in need of urgent care.
 As we reflect on the assortment of vulnerabilities found within the libraries, SDKs and RTOSes within billions of devices across the world, we are reminded of the complexities in securing these devices.
 A common theme from many of these disclosures is the use of insecure protocols such as file transfer protocol and telnet.
 While these protocols have served a purpose in years past, they present unnecessary risk to organizations that may not even be aware the services are running.
-With the widespread use and re-use of software libraries
+With the widespread use and re-use of software libraries and RTOS across numerous devices and manufacturers, patch management and asset enumeration remain difficult problems for most organizations.
+In some cases, mitigations and network segmentation may be the only viable options for devices that may no longer be manufactured or supported by vendors.
+We are now seeing the OT landscape struggle with some of the security concerns that plagued desktops in